-I awaken to the noise of coffee making.
+The sounds of coffee making woke me up from a deep sleep.
 I am downstairs in the basement, in my bed with my blanket and pillow.
 My sister snores beside me, equally content.
 If we are following the routine today, we will have to get up soon.

 My sister and I each have a master.
 She belongs to the mister, and I belong to the missus, although I think they both love us equally.
 It is a pretty good life being her dog.
 She provides me a nice cozy bed in the basement with pillows and blankets.
 I remember the day she gave me my bed; it was the day after that awful night when she scared me to death.
 We were sleeping in her bed, and when she rolled over, we touched noses.
 I thought it was sweet, but she started screaming.
 It scared me so bad that I peed – I couldn’t help it.
 She was furious, saying words that I dare not repeat.
 I ran away before she could untangle herself from her blankets.
 The very next day I found this bed in the basement, and I have slept here ever since.
 It is better this way, I have my own blanket and pillow, and my watering bowl is a few steps away.
 Besides it’s safer, my master is so unpredictable.